xitrum-framework/xitrum-doc/guide/en/deploy.rst

 Create alias for ``xitrum-package``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At deploy time, Heroku runs ``sbt clean compile stage``.
+At deploy time, Heroku runs ``sbt/sbt clean compile stage``.
 So you need to add alias
 for ``xitrum-package``.

 build.sbt: